 JPMorgan names retail finance executive Lake as new CFO

-Lake, 43, will replace Doug Braunstein as CFO early next year and join only a handful of other women in top Wall Street roles, such as Ruth Porat, the chief financial officer of Morgan Stanley (MS.N).
+Lake, 43, will replace Doug Braunstein as CFO early next year, becoming one of the highest-ranking women on Wall Street, along with others such as Ruth Porat, the chief financial officer of Morgan Stanley (MS.N).

 "I hope to be described as a great partner and someone who helped drive and develop the business," Lake said in a interview.

-Braunstein, 51, a long-time investment banker, will become a vice chairman at JPMorgan and "focus on serving top clients," according to an announcement from the company.
+Braunstein, 51, a former investment banker, will become a vice chairman at JPMorgan and "focus on serving top clients," according to an announcement from the company.

-When talk of Braunstein's possible move surfaced last month, a person familiar with the matter said giving up the CFO post would be Braunstein's decision and unrelated to the bad credit trades.
+A person familiar with the matter last month said any move by Braunstein would be his decision and was unrelated to the bad credit trades.

-In her previous roles, she saw the financial crisis up close as JPMorgan acquired investment bank Bear Stearns and then as the U.S. housing crisis battered JPMorgan's mortgage investments.
+In Lake's previous roles, she saw the financial crisis up close as JPMorgan acquired investment bank Bear Stearns and then as the U.S. housing crisis battered JPMorgan's mortgage investments.

-Lake first met Dimon when he came to the bank in 2004.
-Dimon, in the company's statement, said Lake "has developed an impressive breadth of knowledge and experience in finance across both our wholesale and our consumer businesses."
+In the statement, Dimon said Lake "has developed an impressive breadth of knowledge and experience in finance across both our wholesale and our consumer businesses."

 Lake, a chartered accountant, managed global finance infrastructure and control functions in JPMorgan's corporate finance group from 2004 to 2007.
 Before that, she was a senior financial officer for the company in the United Kingdom.